The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Gibson SG Special T

 Mahogany is where it’s at with this guitar, specifically for the neck and body.
 Mahogany is the tonewood that accounts for the thick, legendary tone and resonance in both the Gibson Les Paul and SG, and it has not been forgotten in the Special.
 So, far that’s one big check in the plus column for the SG Special T.

 The SG Special sees some nice upgrades for 2017.
-The Gibson classic 490T and 490R pickup set is back, having replaced the '61 Zebra pickups on models from a few years back.
+The Gibson classic 490T and 490R pickup set are back, having replaced the '61 Zebra pickups on models from a few years back.
 The 490T/Rs are quality pickups that will deliver classic Gibson SG sound with a touch of bite and aggression.
 I’d count this as another check in the plus column, and the chrome covers look much nicer than the open coils.

 The fingerboard is made of thicker rosewood.
-Previous models featured a granadillio fretboard, a newish tonewood Gibson has been experimenting with.
-Of course the preferred option here is rosewood, so it's nice to see.
+Previous models featured a granadillo fretboard, a newish tonewood Gibson has been experimenting with.
+Of course, the preferred option here is rosewood, so it's nice to see.

 Mahogany body and neck, Gibson humbucking pickups, Tune-o-Matic Bridge, standard SG design, and appointments.
 Gibson cut some minor corners on this guitar, but it sure looks like it's worthy of the SG name.
 So what’s the difference between this guitar and the Standard?

 The Gibson SG Standard T

 The Standard’s pickups are chrome-covered Gibson ’57 Classics.
 While many guitarists are perfectly happy with the classic Gibson 490T/R combination, some feel the ’57 Classics offer better clarity and definition, and a little more warmth.

 This may be more a matter of personal preference, but apparently, Gibson feels the Classic ‘57s offer a better voice for the SG Standard.